barleibovich/Floor-Plan-Annotation-Tool-react/README.md

 ## How to use

-1. Open `index.html` in your browser.
+1. Open cmd any type npm run dev
+2. Open browser and insert http://localhost:5173
-2. Upload a floor plan image.
+3. Upload a floor plan image.
-3. Click and drag to create boxes.
+4. Click and drag to create boxes.
-4. Enter a label.
+5. Enter a label.
-5. See and manage all annotations in the table below.
+6. See and manage all annotations in the table below.

 ## Tech used